 Engaging employees by keeping them up to date on developing health and safety measures and reopening plans can also be beneficial to employers, based on a number of considerations.

 Firstly, for many employers reopening, work refusals are a central concern.
 In Canada, workers generally have the right to refuse dangerous or unduly hazardous work if they have legitimate health and safety concerns.
-Generally, after an employee refuses to work on the basis it is dangerous, the work cannot continue until an investigation is carried out and determines if the refusal is justified or not.
+Generally, after an employee refuses to work on the basis that work is dangerous, the work cannot continue until an investigation is carried out and determines if the refusal is justified or not.
 In some jurisdictions, the legislation expressly requires the employer to pay the refusing employee, and ensure he or she is in a safe place while the investigation is ongoing.

 What can the prudent employer do to ensure physical distancing in terms of the work space?

-Gatherings in the workplace
+Gatherings and physical distancing in the workplace

 - erecting plexiglass barriers when two metres cannot be maintained between workers, or workers and the public;

-- postponing non-essential face-to-face appointments or convert to virtual/video appointments;
+- postponing non-essential, face-to-face appointments;

 - suspending all group activities and gatherings;